-This work originally developed from postdoctoral research at the University of Rhode Island which was directed by David Freeman.
-Nanoparticles of ammonium chlorides, nitrates, sulfates and other salts are formed in the atmosphere as a result of acid-base reactions between reagents from natural and human sources, and our current research focuses on their structures and reactivity trends as a function of size, concomitantly revealing new information about intermolecular forces.
-Our latest work (see (1) below) indicates that ammonium fluoride clusters exhibit three different kinds of hydrogen bonds, depending on the size and charge state of the particle.
+Nanoparticles of ammonium chlorides, nitrates, sulfates and other salts are formed in the atmosphere as a result of acid-base reactions between reagents from natural and human sources.
+Our current research focuses on their structures and reactivity trends as a function of size, concomitantly revealing new information about intermolecular forces.
+Our latest work (see (1) and (2) below) indicates that ammonium fluoride nanoclusters exhibit three different kinds of hydrogen bonds, depending on the size and charge state of the particle.

 (1) A.J.V.
 Lomboy* and R.Q.
 Topper, Nonuniform proton transfer and strong hydrogen bonding within cation, anion, and neutral clusters of ammonia and hydrogen fluoride, Journal of Physical Chemistry A, 125 (12), 2546-2557 (2021).

 (2) J.J.
 Biswakarma*, V. Ciocoi* and R.Q.
 Topper, Energetics, thermodynamics, and hydrogen bond diversity in ammonium halide clusters, 120(40), pp. 7924-7934 (2016).

 (3) R.Q.
 Topper, W. V. Feldmann*, I. Markus*, D. Bergin*, and P.R.
 Sweeney*, Simulated annealing and density functional theory calculations of structural and energetic properties of the ammonium chloride clusters (NH4Cl)n, (NH4+)(NH4Cl)n and (Cl–)(NH4Cl)n, n = 1–13, Journal of Physical Chemistry A, 115 (38), pp. 10423-10432 (2011).